Derek Fisher: Utah Jazz (2006–2007)

 Fisher was acquired by the Utah Jazz on July 12, 2006, in a trade that sent Keith McLeod, Andre Owens, and Devin Brown to the Golden State Warriors.
 He appeared in all 82 games of the 2006–07 season, averaging 10.1 points, 3.3 assists, and 1.01 steals while scoring in double figures 40 times in the 2006–07 season.

 In November 2006, Fisher was voted President of the National Basketball Players Association, succeeding Antonio Davis.
 Fisher had previously served as vice president.
 He has also been the color commentator for the Los Angeles Sparks of the WNBA since July 1, 2008.

-Several days before the Western Conference Semifinals between the Jazz and the Golden State Warriors began, Fisher stated that one of his four children was ill, avoiding going into further detail other than to say he needed to be with his family and his playing status was uncertain.
+Several days before the Western Conference semifinals between the Jazz and the Golden State Warriors began, Fisher stated that one of his four children was ill, avoiding going into further detail other than to say he needed to be with his family and his playing status was uncertain.

 Fisher had asked head coach Jerry Sloan to leave him on the active list for Game 2, but could not guarantee he would make it in time to play.
 But with permission from their doctors, he and his family flew from New York after his daughter's surgery and landed in Salt Lake City with the game in progress.
 When they landed, Fisher found out starting point guard Deron Williams was in foul trouble and his backup Dee Brown had been injured.
 The Jazz had been using Andrei Kirilenko as a point guard and desperately needed Fisher.
 Given a police escort, Fisher arrived at the arena, suited up, and was given a standing ovation as he walked onto the floor.
 Not even given a chance to sit down, Fisher was put in the game in the middle of the third quarter.
 Late in the fourth, Fisher made a key defensive stop on Baron Davis that helped send the game into overtime.
 In the closing minutes, the Jazz held a three-point lead when Deron Williams found an open Fisher for a three-pointer that sealed the victory.
 After the game, a tearful Fisher was interviewed, where he revealed the situation involving his then-11-month-old daughter, Tatum.
 She had been diagnosed with retinoblastoma, a degenerative and rare form of eye cancer, which required an emergency three-hour surgery and chemotherapy at a New York hospital.

-The Jazz eventually defeated the Warriors 4 games to 1, but fell to the eventual champion San Antonio Spurs in the Western Conference Finals in five games.
+The Jazz eventually defeated the Warriors in five games, but fell to the eventual champion San Antonio Spurs in the Western Conference finals in five games.
 Fisher's dramatic Game 2 entrance and performance against the Warriors was nominated for Best Moment in the 2007 ESPY Awards.

 On July 2, 2007, Fisher asked the Jazz to release him from his contract so he could relocate to a team and city that would have the "right combination" of specialists that could help fight his daughter's retinoblastoma.
 The Jazz honored his request.